fenago/ansible-course/md/Lab_4.md

 Comparing playbooks and ad hoc tasks
 ------------------------------------

-Ad hoc commands allow you to quickly create and execute one-off commands, without keeping any record of what was done (other than perhaps your shell history).
-These serve an important purpose and can be very valuable in getting small changes made quickly and for learning Ansible and its modules.

-Playbooks, by contrast, are logically organized sets of tasks (each could conceivably be an ad hoc command), put together in a sequence that performs one bigger action.
-The addition of conditional logic, error handling, and so on means that, very often, the benefits of playbooks outweigh the usefulness of ad hoc commands.
-In addition, provided you keep them organized, you will have copies of all previous playbooks that you run and so you will be able to refer back (if ever you need to) to see what you ran and when.

-Let\'s develop a practical example---suppose you want to install Apache 2.4 on CentOS.
+Let\'s develop a practical example---suppose you want to install Apache.
 There are a number of steps involved even if the default configuration is sufficient (which is unlikely, but for now, we\'ll keep the example simple).
 If you were to perform the basic installation by hand, you would need to install the package, open up the firewall, and